Haleiwa Fighter Strip: Postwar use

 After the war Haleiwa Fighter Strip was reused as a civilian airport.
-It was apparently abandoned between 1947–1961.
+It was apparently abandoned between 1947 and 1961.
 Little of Haleiwa Field remains today, although the area is not completely abandoned.
 The remains of the single runway that was paved during World War II can still be seen but the tarmac is severely compromised by weed growth.
 The area is used as a motion picture location for various TV shows and movies.
 Homeless squatters have occupied camps in the heavily overgrown areas.
 At the north end of the runway still stands the foundation of the control tower and concrete slabs from building foundations.

 The land, called Puaʻena Point, remains undeveloped and is owned by Kamehameha Schools.
 Sometimes called "Police Beach", there was a proposal for development in 2000.

 It is marked on maps as Puaʻena Beach Park, but not easily accessible.
 An ancient surfing area around the point, for experts, is accessed from Haleiwa Beach Park off of Kamehameha Highway, Hawaii Route 83.